Favourited 478 times

 We have found that the exchanges that work best last a month to six weeks or longer but we will consider shorter stays.
 (We always hope to find people looking for an extended stay, two months or more, perhaps all season.)

 Learning opportunities are hard to define.
 Your own questions and passions will likely show these.
 In the gardens we will learn together.
-You may learn a couple mainstays in the kitchen cooking for family and have a chance to learn some culinary skills from an expert chef.
+You may learn a couple mainstays in the kitchen cooking for family and have a chance to learn some culinary skills an a whole lot more about food from an expert chef.

 You will also have opportunities to get more familiar with many of the more common skills needed on a rural property: woodworking and construction, (new shower hut, new dining table, barbeque shelter), plumbing and electrical installation, small engine maintenance, tool sharpening, fencing, picking up dog poop and of course brutal back-breaking manual labour.